-I have been thinking about this post for about a month, but I didn’t dare write it until spring was here for sure.
+I have been thinking about a post on wintertime prep for about a month, but I didn’t dare write it until spring was here for sure.
 But on Thursday, when a fur-coated bumble bee alighted on the patio and a bee fly examined my shoe lace, I knew I could call it.

 To be more specific, I went into September with nine Langstroths, one top-bar, and three nucs.
 Today, with April just a breath away, I still have nine Langstroths, one top-bar, and two nucs.
 Not only are my colonies still alive, they are bursting at the seams.
 Bees are pouring through the entrances and climbing up the walls.
 I am elated.

 Those of you who have read my blog for a while know that overwintering is my main honey bee interest.
 I usually manage to overwinter 60-80 percent of my hives.
 But this year I decided to “pull out all the stops.”
 I tried everything I could think of to help the bees make it through the winter.

 The result, of course, is no controlled experiment or repeatable design.
 In fact, there are so many variables it would strain the organizational capacity of Excel.
 So all I can do is tell you what I did and why.

 Before reviewing my steps, I’ll give you a quick overview of my local climate.
 In one of my very first posts on this blog I wrote that “all the challenges are local” and I still believe that.
 Beekeeping is not performed in a vacuum, and your local climate plays an immense role in the life of your bees.